illuminating care

 Safe, accessible healthcare with your whole self in mind

-I know that seeking help can be hard, and often leads to spending more spoons than you have.
+We understand that seeking help can be hard, and often leads to spending more spoons than you have.

-My commitment to providing an invisible illness friendly service includes:
+Our commitment to providing an invisible illness friendly service includes:

 • Offering breaks during your session to ensure that it is manageable